 At the time of the Standard 2000’s launch in April 1985, there were only eight million cars on India’s roads – out of a total population of 800 million people.
-The new car was to enter a flourishing market, and although total sales were still relatively small, they were increasing at an enormous rate.
+The new car was to enter a flourishing market and, although total sales were still relatively small, they were increasing at an enormous rate.
 The Standard 2000 was conceived to sit at the head of this market, and its price of 212,000 Rupees (c. £12,000) ensured its exclusivity.

 This Standard engine first appeared in the Vanguard model of 1948 (and the UK version was also used in the TR4) and was used in the Standard 20 commercial vehicle range after that.
 Twin SU carburettors were used in the 2000 and the cylinder head was re-designed to resemble the Heron unit found in the P6.
-The four-speed gearbox was locally designed and replaced the excellent LT77 unit of the original.
+The four-speed gearbox was locally-designed and replaced the excellent LT77 unit of the original.

 Equipment levels were generous enough – electric windows were featured, but most importantly it came with the option of air conditioning… not a luxury in India.

 Build quality of the Standard 2000 was reported to be more than acceptable, but the driving experience was not.
-In his amusing website, G Harindra Kumar summed it up succinctly: “I had the ‘privilege’ and ‘pleasure’ of driving one of these clankers; the gearbox in particular was screaming for help; the less said about the transmission the better – the sounds emanating from it was like a music score right out of a Wes Craven horror flick.’
+In his amusing website, G. Harindra Kumar summed it up succinctly: ‘I had the privilege and pleasure of driving one of these clankers; the gearbox in particular was screaming for help; the less said about the transmission the better – the sounds emanating from it was like a music score right out of a Wes Craven horror flick.’

-|Bore x stroke:||83 x 92mm|
+|Bore x Stroke:||83 x 92mm|

-|Maximum Power:||83bhp at 4250rpm|
+|Maximum power:||83bhp at 4250rpm|

 |Fuel capacity:||69 litres|